Doctor of Education in Community Care & Counseling (Ed.D.)

 The time limit for completing the degree from the date of admission to the program is seven (7) years for the Ed.D.
 Only in unusual circumstance may the student be granted an extension.
 Granting of an extension of time will usually result in additional requirements.
 Any student who does not complete coursework within the permissible time limit, for any reason including discontinues enrollment, must reapply for admission.
 A student may reapply only once, and will be subject to the current standards and curriculum.
 The Ed.D.
 Graduate Committee in the Department of Community Care and Counseling will determine if any previous courses are sufficiently time sensitive and must be repeated.
 Beginning with the date of readmission, the student’s time limit for degree completion is determined by the number of hours remaining.

 All Ed.D. in Community Care and Counseling courses are offered online.
-The three foundational and six core courses are “intensive optional.”
+Four courses are “intensive optional.”

 Delivery Format: Online Only